How to sew a Tiered Pillowcase Dress (tutorial includes a free printable pattern in sizes 2 to 8.)

 Gather the 2nd tier to approximately 16 inches.
 (That is how wide the bottom of the bodice is.)

 Gather the 3rd tier to about 23 inches.

 Hold the 2nd tier to the bottom of the bodice and make any adjustments in the width of the gather.

 Place the gathered edge under your sewing foot and sew just to the left of the gathering stitch.
-When I sew gathers, I usually leave my pins in, but you are risking broken needles and pins…
+(When I sew gathers, I usually leave my pins in, but if you opt to leave the pins in, take care as you are risking broken needles and pins.)

 Fold the fabric in half lengthwise and iron.

 Then open up and fold both edges to the middle crease and iron.